Horse trainer

 A horse trainer is a person who tends to horses and teaches them different disciplines.
-Some of the responsibilities trainers have are caring for the animals' physical needs, as well as teaching them submissive behaviors and/or coaching them for events, which may include contests and other riding purposes.
+Some responsibilities trainers have are caring for the animals' physical needs, as well as teaching them good behaviors and/or coaching them for events, which may include contests and other riding purposes.
 The level of education and the yearly salary they can earn for this profession may differ depending on where the person is employed.

 History

 Horse domestication by the Botai culture in Kazakhstan dates to about 3500 BC.
 Written records of horse training as a pursuit has been documented as early as 1350 BC, by Kikkuli, the Hurrian "master horse trainer" of the Hittite Empire.
 Another source of early recorded history of horse training as a discipline comes from the Greek writer Xenophon, in his treatise On Horsemanship.
 Writing circa 350 BC, Xenophon addressed starting young horses, selecting older animals, and proper grooming and bridling.
 He discussed different approaches to spirited and dull horses and how to deal with vices.
 His approach is credited as the first known method of training horses through a sympathetic approach, wherein the trainer attempts to understand the natural instincts of the horse and build a relationship.